July 2020 – Present

 What is a Labinar?

-Advancing Mission Thrivability brings nonprofit leaders, board members, and staffers together virtually to learn, think about, explore, and discuss ways to optimize mission impact and strengthen their organizations.
+Advancing Mission Thrivability brought nonprofit leaders, board members, and staffers together virtually to learn, think about, explore, and discuss ways to optimize mission impact and strengthen their organizations.
 To capture the essence of these sessions — which uniquely combine the interactivity and engagement of a lab with the learning and knowledge of a webinar — the term labinar was born!

 What is a Webversation?

 In today’s world, engaging with peers and colleagues virtually has become a frequent occurrence, oftentimes with information flowing in one direction and little opportunity for two-way interaction.
-To ensure that nonprofit leaders, board members, and staffers have the opportunity to learn, share, engage, and discuss as part of Advancing Mission Thrivability, The Patterson Foundation offers a webversation to combine the virtual learning platform of a webinar with the 1:1 shared dialogue of a conversation.
+To ensure that nonprofit leaders, board members, and staffers have the opportunity to learn, share, engage, and discuss as part of Advancing Mission Thrivability, The Patterson Foundation offered a webversation to combine the virtual learning platform of a webinar with the 1:1 shared dialogue of a conversation.

 Who is No Margin, No Mission?

 No Margin, No Mission is a national consulting practice that has partnered with The Patterson Foundation since 2014 to help strengthen nonprofits on Florida’s Suncoast.
 No Margin, No Mission’s Managing Partners and Principals, Michael Oxman and Larry Clark, are thought leaders and experts in nonprofit thrivability who have worked with organizations nationwide to help boost their entrepreneurial capacity, revenue, and mission impact.

 What did 1:1 consultation from No Margin, No Mission involve?